department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 - Veterans expect Public Contact Offices to assist with every benefit service
 - This aligns with a finding from previous research that Veterans expect Regional Benefit Offices to be “one-stop shops” for services
-- VR&E staff are siloed from Public Contact staff
+- VR&E Offices are separate from Public Contact Offices, but this is not clear to Veterans
 - The National Call Center directs Veterans to Regional Offices for tech support that Public Contact staff aren't equipped to provide

 > A lot of people think that we are just the catchall and know everything at the Regional Offices.
 Then they get disappointed when we say, "Oh, we don't offer that service.
 Sorry you had to drive all the way in to be told that that service is not provided." - P12